-Procedure Selection
+Consolidation Selection

 There are two methods of consolidating the concrete - rodding and vibration.
 If the slump is greater than 75 mm (3 in.), consolidation is by rodding.
-When the slump is 25 to 75 mm

-(1 to 3 in.), internal vibration or rodding can be used to consolidate the sample, but the method used must be that required by the agency in order to obtain consistent, comparable results.
+When the slump is 25 to 75 mm (1 to 3 in.), internal vibration or rodding can be used to consolidate the sample, but the method used must be that required by the agency to obtain consistent, comparable results.
 For concrete with slump less than 25 mm (1 in.), consolidate the sample by internal vibration.
 Do not consolidate self-consolidating concrete (SCC).

-When using measures greater than $0.0142 \text{ m}^3$ (1/2 ft) see AASHTO T 121.
+When using measures greater than 0.0142 m3 (1/2 ft3).
+See AASHTO T 121.